Orienting Words

 2.3 Almost / hardly

-Almost is a paradoxical word: “almost P” presupposes not-P and argues as P. If Leo is almost on time, he’s not on time.
-Nevertheless, you can say:
+Almost is a paradoxical word.
+Almost P” presupposes not-P and argues as P. If I say « Today, Leo was almost on time« , then I acknowledge the fact that he was not on time.
+Nevertheless, you could say:

 In other words, “almost on time” is co-oriented with “on time”.
-The argumentative orientation of an almost utterance might be rejected by an inflexible superior, who rejects the positive framing being imposed on him.
+The argumentative orientation of an almost utterance might be rejected by a rigid superior, who refuses the positive framing being imposed on him.
 The superior applies the topos of the strict meaning of the law:

 This co-orientation of P and almost P does not apply to predicates referring to the crossing of a threshold.
-When transporting a critically ill patient, the nurse might urge the ambulance driver: “Hurry, he is almost dead” but the nurse would not say, “Hurry, he is dead”.
-However, in an alternative scenario, say a rather laborious assassination, the killer might say to his accomplice, “Hurry up, he’s almost dead, and you haven’t found anything to wrap his body in yet”, and a fortioriHurry up, he is dead, etc.”
+For example, when transporting a critically ill patient, for example, the nurse might urge the ambulance driver: “Hurry up, he is almost dead,” but the nurse would not say, “Hurry up, he is dead.”
+However, in an alternative scenario–say a rather laborious assassination–the killer might say to his accomplice, “Hurry up!
+He’s almost dead, and you still haven’t found anything to wrap his body in.A fortiori, he might say “Hurry up!
+He is dead.”

-The permutation almost / hardly reverses the argumentative orientation of the statements in which they appear:
+Substituting « hardly » for « almost » reverses the argumentative orientation of the statements in which they appear.

 You’re almost cured, you can join our party!